Colleges by Location

 A student organization is run by students at a university or a college institution, whose membership typically consists only of current students and/or alumni.

-The number of student organizations and groups with open membership at this school is 220.
-This number includes sororities and fraternities.
-The student organization that has the biggest membership is Exercise Science Club, followed by Bulldog Ballroom Club and Newman Catholic Campus Ministries.
-Other popular organizations among the students at University of Minnesota, Duluth are EcoReps and Plant The Revolution.
+There are 247 student organizations and groups with open membership at this school.
+That includes sororities and fraternities.
+At this school, 3% of male students are members of social organizations, while that percentage is 4 for female students.
+The student organization that has the biggest membership is Exercise Science Club, followed by Bulldog Ballroom Club and S.E.R.V.E..
+Other popular student organizations at this school are Plant The Revolution and EcoReps.

-Those who like music can join the University of Minnesota, Duluth band or chorus.
-For students with a talent for acting, there is a drama club.
-For students interested in media and communication, University of Minnesota, Duluth publishes its own newspaper.
+If you are interested in music, you can join the University of Minnesota Duluth band or chorus.
+If the world of acting appeals to you, there is a drama club you can join.
+Interested in media and communication?
+University of Minnesota Duluth publishes its own newspaper.

 Student Services

-At University of Minnesota, Duluth, there are many amenities required for a comfortable and safe life on campus.
+University of Minnesota Duluth offers a number of services vital for a comfortable and secure life on campus.

-This school has a health clinic with personal/psychological counseling.
-In addition, other services like Veteran's Affairs and Women's Center are available to the students of University of Minnesota, Duluth.
+There is a 24-hour security patrol.
+There is a health clinic with personal/psychological counseling.
+In addition, other services like Legal Services and Women's Center are available to the students of University of Minnesota Duluth.

-All in all, campus life at University of Minnesota, Duluth is rich and vibrant and provides everything most students need.
+All in all, campus life at University of Minnesota Duluth is rich and vibrant and provides all you need for a comfortable stay.

 Career Services